AdaCore/ada-spark-rfcs/considered/rfc-oop-aggregates.rst

 .. code-block:: ada

    package P is
-      type T1 is class record
+      type T1 is tagged record
          procedure T1 (Self : in out T1);

 	      A, B, C : Integer;